climate-tech-handbook/climate-tech-handbook/docs/level-0.md

 #### A broad definition

-Any form of technology that will help us get to our mandatory goal of 50% emission reduction by 2030 and net zero greenhouse pollution by 2050.
+Any form of technology that will help us implement our climate goals, particularly the 1.5C goal which requires:

+- 50% emission reduction by 2030
+- Net zero emissions by 2050.

 #### The industry definition

 There is a tech industry that

+## What is a climate job like?

 :::question Frequently Asked Questions
 - How well does it pay?